Ulrich ideals and modules: Abstract

 \section{Abstract}

-In this paper we study Ulrich ideals and modules of Cohen-Macaulay local rings from various points of view.
-Developing the general theory, we deal with those of numerical semigroup rings, rings of finite CM-representation type and rational local rings of dimension two.
+In this paper we study Ulrich ideals of and Ulrich modules over Cohen--Macaulay local rings from various points of view.
+We determine the structure of minimal free resolutions of Ulrich modules and their associated graded modules, and classify Ulrich ideals of numerical semigroup rings and rings of finite CM-representation type.